timokoz/krxclient-docs/features/misc.md

 ### **ID Stealer**
 - **Enable**: Activates the ID Stealer feature, allowing you to copy another player’s information.
-- **Closest Player**: Automatically targets the closest player to steal their details.
+- **Closest Player**: If enabled, targets the closest player to copy their details.
+If disabled, selects a random player on the server.
 - **Steal Name**: Copies the targeted player’s name.
 - **Steal Clan**: Copies the targeted player’s clan name.
 - **Steal Skin**: Copies the targeted player’s skin.
 - **Steal Flag**: Copies the targeted player’s country flag.
 - **Steal Eye Emote**: Copies the targeted player’s eye emote expression.
 - **Stealer Speed**: Adjusts the interval (in seconds) for how frequently the feature updates the stolen details.
-The default is 20 seconds.

 ### **Silent Walk**
 - **Enable**: Activates the Silent Walk feature, which hides certain indicators to make your actions less noticeable to other players.